U.S. Concrete Target of Unusually High Options Trading (NASDAQ:USCR)

-U.S. Concrete, Inc. (NASDAQ:USCR) was the recipient of unusually large options trading on Wednesday.
-Traders acquired 1,193 put options on the stock.
-This represents an increase of 920% compared to the typical daily volume of 117 put options.
+U.S. Concrete, Inc. (NASDAQ:USCR) was the recipient of some unusual options trading activity on Wednesday.
+Traders purchased 1,193 put options on the stock.
+This represents an increase of approximately 920% compared to the typical daily volume of 117 put options.

+U.S. Concrete (NASDAQ:USCR) last released its earnings results on Tuesday, February 23rd.
+The construction company reported $0.55 earnings per share for the quarter, beating the consensus estimate of ($0.38) by $0.93.
+The company had revenue of $334.40 million during the quarter, compared to the consensus estimate of $355.52 million.
+U.S. Concrete had a return on equity of 8.17% and a net margin of 2.21%.
+U.S. Concrete’s revenue was down 9.4% compared to the same quarter last year.
+During the same period in the previous year, the company posted $0.47 EPS.
+On average, analysts anticipate that U.S. Concrete will post 1.05 EPS for the current fiscal year.

+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+John G Ullman & Associates Inc. boosted its stake in shares of U.S. Concrete by 2.9% in the 4th quarter.
+John G Ullman & Associates Inc. now owns 10,500 shares of the construction company’s stock valued at $420,000 after buying an additional 300 shares during the period.
+Voloridge Investment Management LLC boosted its stake in shares of U.S. Concrete by 0.6% in the 4th quarter.
+Voloridge Investment Management LLC now owns 54,197 shares of the construction company’s stock valued at $2,166,000 after buying an additional 329 shares during the period.
+Wells Fargo & Company MN boosted its stake in shares of U.S. Concrete by 0.8% in the 4th quarter.
+Wells Fargo & Company MN now owns 82,962 shares of the construction company’s stock valued at $3,316,000 after buying an additional 640 shares during the period.
+Kestra Private Wealth Services LLC boosted its stake in shares of U.S. Concrete by 5.3% in the 4th quarter.
+Kestra Private Wealth Services LLC now owns 17,850 shares of the construction company’s stock valued at $703,000 after buying an additional 900 shares during the period.
+Finally, Vantage Consulting Group Inc purchased a new position in shares of U.S. Concrete in the 4th quarter valued at about $37,000.
+Institutional investors and hedge funds own 68.20% of the company’s stock.

-Several research analysts have weighed in on the company.
-DA Davidson lifted their target price on U.S. Concrete from $30.00 to $50.00 and gave the stock a “neutral” rating in a report on Thursday, February 25th.
-Zacks Investment Research upgraded U.S. Concrete from a “hold” rating to a “strong-buy” rating and set a $63.00 price target on the stock in a report on Wednesday, March 3rd.
+USCR has been the topic of several recent analyst reports.
+Zacks Investment Research upgraded shares of U.S. Concrete from a “hold” rating to a “strong-buy” rating and set a $63.00 price objective on the stock in a report on Wednesday, March 3rd.
+DA Davidson increased their price target on shares of U.S. Concrete from $30.00 to $50.00 and gave the stock a “neutral” rating in a report on Thursday, February 25th.
 Five research analysts have rated the stock with a hold rating and one has given a strong buy rating to the company’s stock.
-U.S. Concrete currently has an average rating of “Hold” and a consensus target price of $34.57.
+The company currently has a consensus rating of “Hold” and a consensus price target of $34.57.

 U.S. Concrete, Inc, through its subsidiaries, produces and sells ready-mixed concrete, aggregates, and concrete-related products and services to the construction industry in the United States, the U.S. Virgin Islands, and Canada.
 It operates through two segments, Ready-Mixed Concrete and Aggregate Products.